 - The match of the year to the receipt number

-The author of the pinned article shared the story of how she found a stack of receipts in an antique register.
+The finder of this receipt told of how she found a stack of them in an antique register.
 All of the receipts were Cora’s, and it was clear that Cora ran up a tab each week at the grocery store.

-- Story 1: The tablet becomes another holder of Cora’s “secrets.”
+- Story Idea #1: The tablet becomes another holder of Cora’s “secrets.”
 She hides her box of tablets — there are 13 — under an abandoned car she found on the property of a school for the blind.
-Cora befriended a girl who attends the school, and shares what she hears during her nightly walks through the neighborhood, though she says they are “made up.”
-However, tonight Cora is meeting up with the blind girl to share a story that Cora must tell her is true.
+Cora befriended a girl who attends the school and shares what she hears during her nightly walks through the neighborhood, though she says they are “made up.”
+However, tonight Cora is meeting up with the blind girl at midnight to share a story that Cora must tell her is true.

-- Story 2: Cora has a crush on Charles, one of the Stroker sons, and writes love letters to him that she never sends.
-She secretly hopes that one day he will ask her why she buys tablets so often, though she’s not sure what she will say.
-Meanwhile, Charles only talks about his dedication to God and how, unlike his brothers, he plans to never marry.
-When Cora walks into the store on Halloween, Charles tells her that he is leaving soon to join the Merchant Marines (he saw the Bogart movie) and help with the war effort.
-Charles is 16 years old.
+- Story Idea #2: Cora is in love with Charles, one of the Stroker sons, and writes letters to him that she never sends.
+She dreams that he will ask her why she buys tablets so often, and she can tell of her love for him.
+Meanwhile, Charles only talks about his dedication to God and how, unlike his brothers, he plans never to marry.
+When Cora walks into the store on Halloween, Charles tells her he is leaving tomorrow to join the Merchant Marines (he saw the Bogart movie) and help with the war effort.
+Charles is sixteen years old.

-- Story 3: Cora is a teacher, and has planned a Halloween Party for the only white family in her school.
-The family is planning to leave due to the negative racial activity they’ve encountered, and Cora hopes to talk them out of the move.
-The tablet is a gift Clara plans to give to a budding writer in the family, the first of them all to be educated past the sixth grade.
+- Story Idea #3: Cora is a teacher and has organized a Halloween Party for the only white family in her school.
+The family plans to leave due to racial hostility, and Cora hopes to talk them out of the move.
+The tablet is a gift Clara intends to give to a budding writer in the family, the first of them all to be educated past the sixth grade.

 It’s amazing what the mind can do with a small amount of information.
-Maybe I’ll write a collection of stories from the image, and not limit myself to one.
-There’s a thought!
+Maybe I’ll write a collection of stories from the image and not limit myself to only one.
+Stay tuned!